LauLauThom/Fiji-RoiClickTools/README.md

 Toolset that offers additional toolbar ROI tools, with predefined custom ROI shapes.

 Using the 1-Click ROI, clicking on an image generates a predefined ROI, centered on the clicked point.
-If the option are selected, the generated ROI is added to the Roi Manager, the command "run Measure" is run for the selected region and if a stack is used, the next image is displayed.
+If the option are selected, the generated ROI is added to the Roi Manager, the command _run Measure_ is run for the selected region and if a stack is used, the next image is displayed.
+With the latest version, maintaining the left click pressed allows to preview the roi and to move it around.
+The roi is "validated" once the click released.

 ## Installation
 In Fiji, simply activate the *ROI 1-click tools* update site.